andrewpfunk/serverless-tutorial/README.md

 Reference: https://www.taniarascia.com/javascript-mvc-todo-app

-- In the same repo, select index.html, click the pencil to Edit this file, and replace the original Hello World example with the following content
+- In the same repo, select index.html, click the pencil to Edit this file, and replace the original Hello World example with the following content:
 ~~~
 <!DOCTYPE html>
 <html lang="en">